Second-Order Fine-Tuning without Pain for LLMs:A Hessian Informed Zeroth-Order Optimizer: Related Works

-On the other hand, researchers incorporated second-order information (Hessian) to provide richer guidance for gradient descent during the training.
-For example \citet{second-order-curvature-information1} , \citet{second-order-curvature-information2} and \citet{second-order-curvature-information3} utilized curvature information to pre-condition the gradient; \citet{diagonal_Hessian1} applied diagonal Hessian as the pre-conditioner; \citet{conjugate_gradient} approximated the Hessian with conjugate gradient.
-Sophia \cite{Liu2023sophia:} used a light-weight estimate of the diagonal Hessian for pre-training LLMs.
+\textbf{Enhanced optimizers with Hessian}~~~~On the other hand, researchers incorporated second-order information (Hessian) to provide richer guidance for gradient descent during the training.
+For example BROYDEN \citep{second-order-curvature-information1} , Nesterov \& Polyak~\citep{second-order-curvature-information2} and Conn et al. \citep{second-order-curvature-information3} utilized curvature information to pre-condition the gradient; Magoulas et al.~\citep{diagonal_Hessian1} applied diagonal Hessian as the pre-conditioner; Martens \citep{conjugate_gradient} approximated the Hessian with conjugate gradient.
+Sophia \citep{Liu2023sophia:} used a light-weight estimate of the diagonal Hessian for pre-training LLMs.
 Despite their potential, above optimizers require the enormous GPU-memory cost.
+Additionally, these methods can only be used when first-order gradients are available.